Merry-go-round train: The balloon loop and the "Dalek" mechanism

-Merry-go-round trains are associated with the construction of balloon loops at the origin and destination so that the train doesn't waste time shunting the engine from one end of the train to the other.
+Merry-go-round trains are associated with the construction of balloon loops at the origin and destination so that the train does not waste time shunting the engine from one end of the train to the other.
 However, whilst power stations such as Ratcliffe, West Burton and Cottam had balloon loops, few if any colliery/loading points had them, and thus true merry-go-round operation never really existed.

 "Dalek" was the nickname given to the automatic door opening/closing equipment located on the path to and from the bunker in the power station.
 The nickname was derived from its appearance.
 Two have been preserved by The National Wagon Preservation Group from Hope Cement Works.
 They arrived at Barrow Hill on Friday 28 August 2015.

 Locomotive control

 Locomotives used on the MGR trains needed to be fitted with electronic speed control known as Slow Speed Control, so that the driver could engage the system and the train could proceed at a fixed very slow speed under the loading and unloading facilities.
 The system was originally fitted to some members of Class 20, Class 26 and Class 47.
 Later, some members of Class 37 were also fitted, while the system was fitted to all members of classes 56, 58, 59, 60 and 66.
 Additionally, all Class 50s were originally fitted, although the system was later removed due to non-use.